bitterjug/devjournal-crypto/devjournal.markdown

  - [ ] Make fixture with v4c logframe data in.

  - [ ] Deploy to staging server.

  - [ ] Fix it so you can't save Targets unless the subindicator in that row is saved, and so you can't save subindicators until the indicator is saved, etc.

  - [ ] Format numerics with commas

  - [ ] Validate numerics

+ - [ ] Make the Milestone collections sort by their order value.
+There isn't, as yet, any way to edit those order variables, except for hacking it in the admin interface.
+But at least we could set up the right milestones that way, with a bit of work.

+ - [ ] Delete buttons!

+ - [ ] Validate numeric inputs for Target values

+ - [ ] Click outside the input box should save, not cancel

+ - [ ] The `<thead>` in my table doesn't have the title row in it.
+Forked backbone-subviews to try and fix the bug where it only works with divs.
+I can make the qUnit tests run in my browser, but they stop if I add one.
+Not sure what to do.